Ghagga

 Ghagga is a town and a municipal committee in Patiala district in the state of Punjab, India.
 It is located on the Patiala road SH10 and is very near to the border of Haryana.
 Ghagga is very closer to Ghaggar river.
 That river give the name of this town.
 It is famous for the Qila Ghagga Kothi that was owned by the erstwhile royal family of Patiala, which is now under the control of Punjab Police.
 Ghagga have Delhi Amritsar Katra Expressway (NE5) Bharatmala project's Second biggest Toll Plaza After Kalayat.
-Ghagga also fomus for there's biggest Sports Stadium.
-Ghagga is we'll connect with Patiala, Samana, Dirba, Patran, Khanauri, Delhi, Amritsar, Katra, Bhawanigarh and Malerkotla with We'll mainted Roads.
+Ghagga also famous for there's biggest Sports Stadium.
+Ghagga is well connect with Patiala, Samana, Dirba, Patran, Khanauri, Delhi, Amritsar, Katra, Bhawanigarh and Malerkotla with Well maintained Roads.

 Prominent people

 Sardar Ridha Singh Ji Akali of Ghagga was the vice president of the Riyasat Prajamandal Party.
 Sardar Sewa Singh Thikriwala of Thikriwala, was the president.
 This party was a part of the freedom struggle and wanted equal rights for the common man.

 At that time, the British and the monarchy had imposed a lot of restrictions against the people of Punjab.
 There was no freedom of movement on the roads, which connected the villages to the main towns and cities.
 The Maharaja, on the other hand used these roads for his hunting pursuits and other expeditions.
 This, and numerous other violations against the lot of the Punjabi people, led to the formation of the Riyasat Prajamandal Party, which demanded basic rights for the natives of Punjab.

 Sardar Ridha Singh Ji Akali Pannu was actively involved in numerous activities for demanding basic rights for the common man in Punjab.